lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 `"funcNameA(0.3,funcNameB([0.1,0.2,[0,1,],0.3,],),0.2,),"`.

-So, trailing commas after last element in enumerations and after closing parenthesis and brackets are removed when decoding encoded genotypes, resulting in:
+Trailing commas after last element in enumerations and after closing parenthesis and brackets are removed when decoding encoded genotypes, resulting in:

 `"funcNameA(0.3,funcNameB([0.1,0.2,[0,1],0.3]),0.2)"`.